thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

-`$ ./scripts/deploy` can be used to deploy a feature that has to be tested in staging `$ ./scripts/deploy patch` can be used to launch some copy updates `$ ./scripts/deploy minor` can be used to launch some new features `$ ./scripts/deploy major` can be used to launch some a
+`$ ./scripts/deploy` can be used to deploy a feature that has to be tested in staging `$ ./scripts/deploy patch` can be used to launch some copy updates `$ ./scripts/deploy minor` can be used to launch some new features `$ ./scripts/deploy major` can be used to launch some a major change